joatom/blog-resources/handful_bricks/blog_versions/datamuni/a-handful-of-bricks-from-sql-to-pandas.md

 # A handful of bricks - from SQL to Pandas

-## Table of contents

 ## SQL ~~vs.~~ and Pandas

 I love SQL.
 It's been around for decades to arrange and analyse data.
 Data is kept in tables which are stored in a relational structure.
 Consistancy and data integraty is kept in mind when designing a relational data model.
 However, when it comes to machine learning other data structures such as matrices and tensors become important to feat the underlying algorithms and make data processing more efficient.
 That's where Pandas steps in.
 From a SQL developer perspective it is the library to close the gap between your data storage and the ml frameworks.

-This blog post shows how to translate some common and some advanced techniques from SQL to pandas step-by-step.
-I didn't just want to write a plain cheat sheet (actually Pandas has a good one to get started: [Comparison SQL](https://pandas.pydata.org/docs/getting_started/comparison/comparison_with_sql.html) [Ref.
-1]).
-Rather I want to unwind some concepts that might be helpful for a SQL developer who now and then deals with pandas.
+This blog post shows how to translate some common and some advanced techniques from SQL to Pandas step-by-step.
+I didn't just want to write a plain cheat sheet (actually Pandas has a good one to get started: [Comparison SQL](https://pandas.pydata.org/docs/getting_started/comparison/comparison_with_sql.html) (Ref.
+1)).
+Rather I want to unwind some concepts that might be helpful for a SQL developer who now and then deals with Pandas.

-The coding examples are built upon a [Lego Dataset](https://www.kaggle.com/rtatman/lego-database) [Ref.
-2], that contains a couple of tables with data about various lego sets.
+The coding examples are built upon a [Lego Dataset](https://www.kaggle.com/rtatman/lego-database) (Ref.
+2), that contains a couple of tables with data about various lego sets.
-> To follow along I've provided a [notebook](https://www.kaggle.com/joatom/a-handful-of-bricks-from-sql-to-pandas) [Res.
-1] on kaggle, where you can play with the blog examples either using SQLite or Bigquery.
-You can also checkout a [docker container](https://github.com/joatom/blog-resources/tree/main/handful_bricks) [Res.
-2] to play on your home machine.
+> To follow along I've provided a [notebook](https://www.kaggle.com/joatom/a-handful-of-bricks-from-sql-to-pandas) (Res.
+1) on kaggle, where you can play with the blog examples either using SQLite or Bigquery.
+You can also checkout a [docker container](https://github.com/joatom/blog-resources/tree/main/handful_bricks) (Res.
+2) to play on your home machine.

 ## Missing bricks